-An important element in the development of the Program was the insertion of a strong community component established through faculty collaboration with public health agencies, nongovernmental organizations and community based organizations.
+An important element in the development of the Program was the insertion of a strong community component established through faculty collaboration with public health agencies, nongovernmental organizations and community organizations.
 These domestic and international partners were persuaded to incorporate student training and job placement within their agencies.
-Since 1995, MPH students have 180 completed their Practicum Experience with local, state and federal agencies, international government agencies, community organizations non-governmental and organizations.
+Since 1995, MPH students have completed their Practicum Experience with local, state and federal agencies, international government agencies, community organizations and non-governmental organizations.